exotica-jewelry/multietch-dev/content/how-to-use/room-temperature/index.md

 ---
-title: "How to use heated Multi-Etch"
+title: "How to use room-temperature Multi-Etch"
-description: "Step-by-step directions on how to use Multi-Etch for anodizing metals.
-We recommend using your Multi-Etch heated because it’s the faster method."
+description: "Step-by-step instructions on how to use Multi-Etch at room temperature (70 degrees F) for anodizing metals."
 date: 2022-08-05T14:15:27-07:00
 lastmod: 2022-08-05T14:15:27-07:00
 draft: false
 images: []
 ---

-We recommend using your Multi-Etch heated because it’s MUCH faster.
+We recommend using your [Multi-Etch heated](/how-to-use/heated/) because it’s MUCH faster — typically 7–15 seconds.
+When using it at room temperature (70°F), etching time will initially be 2+ MINUTES but will speed up the older the bath is.
+In a one-year old bath your etching time would be reduced to about one minute.

 Your first order will come in a jug with the Multi-Etch powder at the bottom.
 This container can be used to dissolve and mix your Multi-Etch for your first and future orders.
 Store and use Multi-Etch in plastic containers, never in metal or glass.

 Subsequent orders will come in a bag with just the Multi-Etch Powder.
 Because the ingredients are not blended, you must mix the entire package.

-{{< youtube 5m1KUzaAGiQ >}}
+{{< youtube BW1g_MTE25Q >}}

 ### Step 1: Equipment setup

-Arrange your etching equipment near your fume hood.
+**In order to use Multi-Etch at room temperature — 70°F — the etch bath must be mixed double strength and heated one time.** You can do this in a crock pot or a simple double boiler.
+Then the etchant can be used right away and at room temperature after it cools.

+When heating the Multi-Etch, use proper indoor ventilation or do it outdoors.
 Here's one possible setup:

 {{< img src="anodizing-lab-setup_Exotica.jpg" alt="An example of a small anodizing lab set-up" caption="An example of a small anodizing lab set-up, with a double boiler beneath a fume hood, jug of Multi-Etch, a rinse bowl, cleaning solution, anodizing machine next to anodizing bath, bowl for anodizing rinse and a storage tank marked for de-ionized or distilled water." >}}